Here’s what you need to know to plan your visit to Gougane Barra.

 Popping them in our mouths as we walked along, it was easy to remember all the ‘whys’ that brought us back to West Cork after years of beach bumming around the tropics of Southeast Asia — wild blackberries and magic being just the beginning (admittedly, pints of Murphy’s were fairly high on the list too).

-Being the hopelessly addicted outdoor junkies that we are, we’ve been making regular excuses to visit Gougane Barra to walk around the lake, hike through the forested hills, and visit its sweet little church.
+Being the hopelessly addicted outdoor junkies that we are, we’ve been making regular excuses to visit Gougane Barra to walk around the lake, hike through the forested hills, and visit its sweet little church — and it’s come to be one of our favourite things to do in Ireland.

 As a result, we’ve gotten to know the trails and things to do nearby quite well; so this post is our way of sharing some of that magic with you — and letting you in on why you shouldn’t miss a visit to Gougane Barra yourself.